 PART 8: CHEMOTHERAPEUTIC DRUGS AND BIOLOGIC AND IMMUNE MODIFIERS 45.
 Antineoplastic Drugs Part 1: Cancer Overview and Cell Cycle–Specific Drugs 46.
 Antineoplastic Drugs Part 2: Cell Cycle–Nonspecific Drugs and Miscellaneous Drugs 47.
 Biologic Response–Modifying and Antirheumatic Drugs 48.
 Immunosuppressant Drugs 49.
 Immunizing Drugs

 PART 9: DRUGS AFFECTING THE GASTROINTESTINAL SYSTEM AND NUTRITION 50.
 Acid-Controlling Drugs 51.
 Bowel Disorder Drugs 52.
 Antiemetic and Antinausea Drugs 53.
 Vitamins and Minerals 54.
 Anemia Drugs 55.
 Nutritional Supplements

 PART 10: DERMATOLOGIC, OPHTHALMIC, AND OTIC DRUGS 56.
 Dermatologic Drugs 57.
 Ophthalmic Drugs 58.
 Otic Drugs

-Linda Lane Lilley, PhD, RN, Associate Professor Emeritus, School of Nursing, Old Dominion University, Virginia Beach, VA, Julie S. Snyder, MSN, RN-BC, Lecturer, School of Nursing, Regent University, Virginia Beach, Virginia and Shelly Rainforth Collins, PharmD, Clinical Pharmacy Specialist and Coordinator of Clinical Pharmacy Services, Chesapeake Regional Medical Center; President, Drug Information Consultants, Chesapeake, Virginia, USA
+Linda Lane Lilley, PhD, RN, Associate Professor Emeritus, School of Nursing, Old Dominion University, Virginia Beach, VA, Julie S. Snyder, MSN, RN-BC, Visiting Professor, Chamberlain University, Virginia Beach, Virginia and Shelly Rainforth Collins, PharmD, Clinical Pharmacy Specialist and Coordinator of Clinical Pharmacy Services, Chesapeake Regional Medical Center; President, Drug Information Consultants, Chesapeake, Virginia, USA